 All uploaded documents must:

 Please note that AHPRA cannot start processing your application until you have completed your application form, provided all required supporting documents and paid any required fees.
+AHPRA may, at any time, request for the documents you upload with your online application to be provided in certified hardcopy format via post.

 You will be prompted to create an AHPRA account so you can save and resume your application at any time.
 You must ensure that the email address you use is only accessible by you and must not be shared between another applicant or currently registered practitioner.
 We will also use this email address to contact you if we require further information to support your application.